 Sex: Truth & Consequences.
 Separate classes for girls and boys only, ages 15-18.
 Classes available upon request through Sept.
 29 at the Woman's Foundation.
 Prepayment is required.
-988-1816 or to register go to www.womansfoundation.com.
+988-1816 or register at womansfoundation.com.

 Storytime.
 Tuesdays through Thursdays at 9:30 & 10:30 a.m.
 Southside Branch Public Library.

 NAMI Acadiana Family Support Group meets on the 1st and 3rd Sunday of every month.
 6-7:30 p.m.
 First Lutheran Church, 301 W. Farrel Road.
 654-2138.